SCIEPublish journals follow the guidelines of COPE's

 Research Involving Plants

-For each submitted manuscript, supporting genetic information and origin must be provided for plants that were used.
-For research manuscripts involving rare and non-model plants (other than, e.g., Arabidopsis thaliana, Nicotiana benthamiana, Oriza sativa, or many other typical model plants), voucher specimens must be deposited in a public herbarium or other public collections providing access to deposited materials.
+For each submitted manuscript, supporting genetic information and origin must be provided for the plants that were used.
+For research manuscripts involving rare and non-model plants (other than, e.g., Arabidopsis thaliana, Nicotiana benthamiana, Oriza sativa, or many other typical model plants), voucher specimens must be deposited in a public herbarium or other public collection providing access to deposited materials.

 Authorship